 Poise, a bladder protection company launched the Bounce Back Grant of $15,000 to help women business owners impacted by COVID-19.

 Procter and Gamble, an international home and health company partnered with LISC to launch a Small Business grant up to $10,000.

 Reflect Beauty, a beauty company has launched the Salon Give Back Grant Program giving $10,000 to black owned salon owners and stylists.

-She Boss Talk, a media marketing company has launched the She Boss Up Fund to provide grants to women business owners financially impacted by COVID-19.
-To learn more about the fund, to donate, partner or nominate a deserving woman, click here.
+She Boss Talk, a media marketing company has launched the She Boss Up Fund to provide grants to women business owners in the United States financially impacted by COVID-19.
+To learn more about the fund, to apply, donate, partner or nominate a deserving woman, click here.